 Sure, some of the elderly are nice.
 Most are not – and you can not escape them.
 Ever.

-9) Non-Melted Chocolate Becomes a Rare Delicacy
+9) Non-Melted Chocolate is a Rare Delicacy in Palm Springs

 Did your kid’s Halloween candy all melt before you got home – that is because it was still 98 degrees on Halloween!
 If you are buying chocolate, you better eat it fast or quickly put it in the fridge – and never, ever, ever leave it in the car!